-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 “If the U.S. gets involved, U.S. targets in the Gulf are open to Iranian retaliation,” Mr. Saif notes.

 Iran made its intentions clear last week.
-Two days before the war broke out early Friday, Iranian Defense Minister Aziz Nasirzadeh warned: “If a conflict is imposed on us … all U.S. bases are within our reach and we will boldly target them in host countries.”
+Two days before the war broke out early Friday, Iranian Defense Minister Aziz Nasirzadeh warned, “If a conflict is imposed on us ... all U.S. bases are within our reach and we will boldly target them in host countries.”

 Concerns are rising in the Gulf that, should Israel step up its targeting of Iranian gas facilities, Tehran and its proxies may target Gulf oil and gas facilities in retaliation.

-Fresh in their minds is the 2019 Abqaiq-Khurais attack in which Iran-backed Houthi drones took 50% of Saudi Arabia’s oil production off-line.
+Fresh in their minds is the 2019 Abqaiq-Khurais attack in which Iran-backed Houthi drones took 50% of Saudi Arabia’s oil production offline.

 In Jordan, Lebanon, and Syria, salvos of dozens of ballistic missiles headed to Israel fly overhead every several hours.